 10 +Writing Ideas on Cars, Crime & Characterization

-If you’re naturally a what-if thinker, you don’t have to look any further than your local headlines for mystery ideas.
-You can probably find criminal thought-nuggets in your own life, too.
+If you’re naturally a what-if thinker, you don’t have to look further than your local headlines, driveway, or parking lot for mystery ideas.

-When I was 18 and living in an apartment, my Mazda RX-7 that cost me $1,200 and had chipped paint and a window that never went all the way up, was burglarized in the complex parking lot.
+When I was 18 and living in an apartment, my Mazda RX-7, which cost me $1,200 and had chipped paint and a window that never went all the way up, was burglarized in my apartment complex parking lot.
 I never locked my car.

 Well, my junky, unlocked car got robbed.
 They ripped my radio out of the dashboard.
 And, while they were at it, they stole all my loose change.
 This taught me that there's always something to steal.